CrystalGrowerOrg/cgaspects/README.md

 CrystalAspects can be packaged as a standalone application for macOS using PyInstaller.
 Follow these steps to build and package the application:

-1. Install pyinstaller if not already present in your python environment:
+1. Install pyinstaller in your python environment:

-    ```
+    ```bash
     pip install pyinstaller
     ```
-2. Navigate to your project directory and run the PyInstaller command:
+3. Navigate to the project directory and run the PyInstaller command:

-    ```
+    ```bash
     ./scripts/mac_os_bundle.sh
     ```

-3. After the build completes, the script will run an ad hoc code signing to sign the application.
+4. After the build completes, the script will run an ad hoc code signing to sign the application.
    This will create a `.app` package in the `dist` directory, which can be distributed and run on macOS systems.

 ## Dependencies